armbian/documentation/docs/User-Guide_Advanced-Features.md

 ## How to run Docker?

-Docker works reliably with the distribution-provided builds of docker.
-It's as simple as `apt-get install docker.io`.
-If you prefer to use the latest docker builds provided directly by Docker.
-Please follow the guide below.
+Docker works reliably with the distribution-provided builds.
+It is as simple as `apt-get install docker.io`.
+If you prefer to use the latest Docker builds provided directly by Docker, please follow the guide below.
+Though if you run into trouble using those please revert back to distribution binaries before complaining.

 Preinstallation requirements: